Posts with tag DN42

 Registering Domain in DN42

 DN42, aka Decentralized Network 42, is a large VPN network.
 Unlike traditional VPNs, DN42 uses a lot of technology involved in Internet backbones (such as BGP) and is a great simulation of a realistic network environment.
-In a previous post (Chinese only) , I joined DN42 and connected most of my VPSes to it.
+In a previous post , I joined DN42 and connected most of my VPSes to it.
 (The ones left are OpenVZ VPSes without Tun/Tap support.)
 I knew from the beginning that DN42 has its own domain name system.
 For example, DN42's wiki ( https://wiki.dn42.us/Home ) can be accessed as https://internal.dn42 in DN42.
 I didn't register a domain back then since I didn't have time, and I didn't have much knowledge of DN42.
-I finished the registration this month and would like to share my experience....
+I finished the registration this month and would like to share my experience.
+Building Authoritative DNS An authoritative DNS is responsible for a domain's records....